 In recent years, more gourmet versions of the Greek salad have appeared in several restaurants in Greece.
-Herbs like parsley and basil, and other ingredients like rusks, yellow tomatoes or pickled peppers are added.
-While we can’t argue with top chefs in Greece, we are advocates of the more traditional version.
+Herbs like parsley, basil, dill or mint and other ingredients like rusks, yellow tomatoes or pickled peppers are added.
+While I can’t argue with top chefs in Greece, I much prefer the real Greek version myself.

 Souvlaki and gyros – Not just “a kebab”

 Many people describe souvlaki and gyros as “a Greek kebab”.
 Though it’s a clever way to describe them, it’s not exactly accurate.

-Both souvlaki and gyros can either be eaten on a plate, or wrapped in a pita bread, with fries, tomatoes, lettuce, onion and tzatziki, a thick sauce made out of yogurt, cucumber and garlic.
+Both souvlaki and gyros can either be eaten on a plate, or wrapped in a pita bread.
+They are typically accompanied with fries, tomatoes, lettuce, onion and tzatziki.
+This is a thick sauce made out of yogurt, cucumber and garlic.